SysKitTeam/docs-insights/README.md

 private: true
 ---

-# SysKit Insights
+# Syskit Insights

-SysKit Insights is a powerful tool for monitoring and troubleshooting your SharePoint environment.
+Syskit Insights is a powerful tool for monitoring and troubleshooting your SharePoint environment.
 It combines all the features necessary for keeping you farms healthy and even alerts you in real-time if something goes wrong

 **Features:**